Do I Need to Have a DPE to Sell a Home or Property in France?

 These tests provide important information about the property or the building’s overall condition and performance.
 So, if you are thinking about selling your property in France, it is crucial to obtain a “diagnostic de performance énergétique, commonly called DPE.
 This document will provide agents and potential buyers with valuable insights into the energy efficiency of the property.

-What’s a DPE Report in France?
+What’s a DPE Report?

 The DPE report, an essential Energy Efficiency document, is mandatory for any property or building put up for sale or rent in France, a requirement introduced by the French government in 2007.
 It details the property’s energy consumption, greenhouse gas emission rates, and insulation quality.